 I pride myself on being nice and agreeable but I am also worthy.

 I am worthy of getting what I pay for and being comfortable and having a good experience.
+It’s totally okay to feel like I deserve that.
 I can be worthy and not wear an entitled attitude that makes other people feel bad.
-I do not need to squeeze myself into a tiny, insignificant ball to make the world a better place.
+Also, I do not need to squeeze myself into a tiny, insignificant ball to make the world a better place.
+I repeat – making myself small and quiet does not make the world a better place.

 To finish the story I politely told the guy that I had ordered a large drink and he gave me the right cup with a smile on his face.
 No lives were ruined that day.

 Thankfully I possess the “mom-friend override”, which means if it’s for someone else I can say something!

 While I was ruminating on this I’ve-Got-To-Work-On-My Voice thing, my a/c went out.
 Here in Oklahoma, it gets pretty hot in the summertime, air conditioners are essential for survival.
 I called a company, they said they might be able to send someone out that day.
 I stayed up as long as I could waiting and then I fell asleep.
 (For those that don’t know, I work overnights.)
 Sadly, I missed their call so no one showed up.
 The next morning, I called and left a message on their machine saying that I was sorry I had missed them and that I still needed a handy-dandy a/c fixer.